 I (we) understand that I (we) travel at our own risk.
 I (we) have been informed that Spence-Chapin cannot be responsible for any losses or injury, travel delay, detention, illness or other problems which we, our child or any others traveling with me (us) may experience incident to travel abroad.

-Signed: Date: SAM ЛF F

 Signed:

+Date: AMPLE

+Signed:

 Date:

-State of County of ) ) ss: )
+State of ) ) ss:

+County of )

-Sworn to before n Day of ne this 201
+Sworn to before me this

+Day of 201

 Notary Public